xGoziem/TDD-practice/README.md

 # TDD-practice
-A repository for practicing TDD.
+A repository for practicing Test-driven Development.